TheLusitanianKing/K-NN/README.md

-# k-NN
+# k-nearest neighbours
 Simple k-nearest neighbours algorithm for demonstration purposes.

 ## What is this algorithm about?
 ### Purpose
-The k-NN algorithm is mainly used for 2 purposes:
+The k-nn algorithm is mainly used for 2 purposes:
-- **k-NN classification**: determine the class of an object by identifying its K nearest neighbours and assigning the most common class among them.
+- **k-nn classification**: determine the class of an object by identifying its **k** nearest neighbours and assigning the most common class among them.
-- **k-NN regression**: determine a feature of an object by identifying its K nearest neighbours and assigning the average value of the feature for those neighbours.
+- **k-nn regression**: determine a feature of an object by identifying its **k** nearest neighbours and assigning the average value of the feature for those neighbours.

 ### How are distances calculated?
 Commonly used when using continuous variables is the [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance).
 In my case, I first scaled all the features between `[0, 1]` then used the *weighted* Euclidean distance.